 Normally I just have it with sweetener and water and am in need for lunch by 12 like clockwork.
 However, this time I wasn’t hungry until 1:30pm, giving me some flexibility to create today’s soup.

-After doing some research in to the types of soup combinations I like, I decided to go directly to the Morrison’s website and look for a recipe suggestion under their product listing and found one called Farmhouse Vegetable Soup but adjusted it to suit my tastes and the vegetables I had.
+However, I’ve adjusted considerably to suit my tastes and the vegetables I had.
 As I now live near by the countryside, it felt very fitting in my new warm conservatory.
-This is a very simple, refreshing vegetarian recipe which could easily be vegan if you opt for the purple bouillon and was extremely filling.
-You could see this soup as a blank canvas and add any intense flavouring you prefer – chilli, basil, etc.
+This is a very simple and refreshing vegetarian recipe which could easily be vegan if you opt for the purple bouillon.
+It’s also extremely filling.

 If you don’t want to miss out on future recipes, then why not subscribe for free below to get the latest straight in your inbox?

-1. Soak the country soup mix the night before for a minimum of 8-10 hours.
-Drain and add to a deep pan with fresh boiling water. bring to boiling point and simmer for 50 minutes.
+Soak the country soup mix the night before for a minimum of 8-10 hours.
+Drain and add to a deep pan with fresh boiling water, then bring to boiling point and reduce to a simmer for 50 minutes.

-2. Spray a frying pan with frylight and add the onions, garlic, leek and season well.
+Spray a deep based pan with pan with frylight and add the onions, garlic, leek, ginger and season well.
 Sauté for 5 minutes until the onions are soft.